Skip to Content

 The potential parent ranges from your parent (in the case that your match is a half-sibling) to your aunts and uncles (on the side of the family that you believe that your match is on).

-Remember that if your DNA match’s parent is an aunt or uncle, it must be a FULL aunt or uncle – meaning that they must share both of your parent’s parents.
+Remember that if your DNA match’s parent is an aunt or uncle, it must be a full aunt or uncle – meaning that they must share both of your parent’s parents.
 You can eliminate any of your parent’s half-siblings as potential parents to your match, since they would share about half as much DNA with you, as I have mentioned before.

 There are lots of questions that you can ask (yourself, or to your match) that can help you figure out which relationship scenario is most likely.